 No. Item Response Comment 1.
 Observe: Are there MIYCN-FP materials posted/placed within the service provision areas in the health facility (i.e., in MCH clinic, postpartum ward, OPD)?
 How many are posted/placed, and where are they posted/ placed?
-FP-MIYCN Availability Where How Materials Yes No placed? many Poster Job aid Counseling cards Brochures Comments: 2.
+FP-MIYCN Materials Poster Job aid Counseling cards Brochures Availa Yes ability No Where placed?
+How many Comments: 2.
 Observe: Is there a poster on assessment of the newborn within the service provision areas in the health facility?
 Yes1 No2 Comments: 3.
 Ask: Have there been stock- outs of any FP method/ commodities in the last month?
-Yes1 No2 FP method Stock-outs How long?
-Reason Depo POP COC Male condom Female condoms IUD Implant Other commodities (specify) (If yes, indicate how many days each method was out of stock in the comments section.)
-Comments: 4.
+Yes1 No2 FP method Depo POP COC Male condom Female condoms IUD Implant Other commodities (specify) (If yes , indica out of stock in Yes many of b long?
+Reason Comments: 4.
 Ask and observe: Which FP commodities are available in the rooms where MCH and postpartum care is provided?
 Note the FP commodity and the rooms where it's available.
-FP commodity Room where it's available Comments:

-No. Item Response Comment 5.
+FP com Room whe availat Comments: No. Item Response Comment ----- -- -- ----------- 5.
 Observe: Do the MCH providers consistently refer to and explain the content of the MIYCN-FP job aid while providing antenatal, intrapartum, postpartum, child welfare, and family planning services?
 Yes1 No2 Comments: 6.
 Observe: Do the MCH providers consistently distribute the MIYCN-FP brochure to antenatal, intrapartum, postpartum, child welfare, outpatient, and family planning clients?
 Yes1 No2 Comments: 7.
 Ask and observe: Are clients who go for antenatal, intrapartum, postpartum, child welfare, outpatient, and family planning services routinely receiving counseling on both FP and MIYCN and given access to FP methods and MIYCN services under one roof, by the same provider?
 Yes1 No2 (If no , ask why not?
 List reasons on the comment section.)
 Comments: 8.
 Ask and observe: Are all service provision and supplementary registers available in each service provision area?
 Yes1 No2 (Note any that are not available and the reason for unavailability in the comments section.)
 Comments: 9.
 Ask and observe: Is a referral file present at the facility level?
 Yes1 No2 Comments: 10.
 Check: If the answer to #9 is yes, are newborns included in the referrals?
 Yes1 No2 Comments: 11.
 Observe: Are providers documenting newborn referrals in postnatal and CWC registers?
 Yes1 No2 Comments: 12.
 Observe: Are providers appropriately documenting MIYCN and FP client data in their registers?
 Yes1 No2 Comments:

-No. Item Comment 13.
-Ask: Do the MCH providers experience any specific concerns or challenges in Yes1 No2 Comments: providing both MIYCN and FP services to clients during antenatal, intrapartum, postnatal, child welfare, Service area C Challenges How they have dealt with the challenge outpatient, FP, and early maternal newborn postnatal visits?
-(List the service area challenge was handl in the comments sec led, and write 14.
+No. Item Response Comment 13.
+Ask: Do the MCH providers experience any specific concerns or challenges in Yes1 No2 Comments: providing both MIYCN and FP services to clients during antenatal, intrapartum, postnatal, child welfare, Service area Challenges How they have dealt with the challenge outpatient, FP, and early maternal newborn postnatal visits?
+(List the service of challenge was have in the comments andled, and write and how the e any explanations 14.
 Ask: Do the providers need any additional support in order to provide integrated services?
-Yes1 No2 (If the answer is yes, the comments section Comments:
+Yes1 No2 (If the answer is the comments se Comments: